OpenEnergyPlatform/oedatamodel/README.md

 | [1423.55706450302, 1566.42140196079]|

-## Example tables
+## Table descrption and examples

-The following is intended to provide a simple example table as well as a detailed description on all fields and columns for ech tabel of the oedatamodel Concrete variation.
+The following is intended to provide a simple example table as well as a detailed description on all fields and columns for ech tabel of the oedatamodel **concrete** variation.

 **Data model: [OEDataModel-concrete](https://github.com/OpenEnergyPlatform/oedatamodel/blob/develop/oedatamodel/latest/v100/OEDataModel-concrete.pdf)**